 Syntax Description vsan-id Specifies a VSAN where the RSCN configuration should be committed.
 The ID of the VSAN is from 1 to 4093.
 Defaults None.
 Command Modes Configuration mode.
 Command History Release Modification 3.0(1) This command was introduced.
-Examples lock is released.
-The following example c commits an RSCN configuration on VSAN 1: Examples switch# config termina Enter configuration co switch(config)# rscn (ommands, one per line.
-End with CNTL/Z. commit vsan 1 Related Commands Command Description clear rscn session vsan Clears the RSCN session for a specified VSAN. rscn abort vsan Cancels a pending RSCN configuration on a specified VSAN. rscn distribute Enables the distribution of an RSCN configuration. rscn event-tov Configures an RSCN event timeout. show rscn Displays RSCN configuration information.
+Usage Guidelines s made to the active database, the configuration is committed to all the switches sful commit, the configuration change is applied throughout the fabric and the Note participating in rscn distr is done the running configuration has been modified on all switches ribution.
+You can then use the "copy running-config startup-config fabric" ning-config to the startup-config on all the switches in the fabric.
+Examples switch# config termina mmands, one per line.
+End with CNTL/Z. Related Commands Command Description clear rscn session vsan Clears the RSCN session for a specified VSAN. rscn abort vsan Cancels a pending RSCN configuration on a specified VSAN. rscn distribute Enables the distribution of an RSCN configuration. rscn event-tov Configures an RSCN event timeout. show rscn Displays RSCN configuration information.